MarqueesDev/kids-theme/README.en.md

 ## 🛠️ Customization

 Want to tweak colors or add support for more file types?
-Just open the `theme.json` file and edit the values, or use the built-in theme editor in VS Code.
+Just open the `theme.json` file and edit the values, use the built-in theme editor in VS Code, and even if you want you can edit it through your `settings.json`.

 ---

 ## 🛠️ Recommended Settings

-To get the best experience with the **Pitch Black** theme, we recommend adding the following settings to your `settings.json` file:
+> To ensure the best experience with the **Kids Theme**, we recommend applying the settings below to your `settings.json` — now automated for an even easier and more practical installation!

 ```json
 {